 For many parents of children with special needs, planning starts early and involves making sure there is enough money available to continue to provide for the child with the disability after the parents are gone.
 Parents may start saving early, or may purchase a large life insurance policy so the benefits can pay out upon their death and provide for their child with special needs.

 Parents or other caregivers also need to name a guardian who is going to become responsible for caring for the person with special needs when the parent passes away or is otherwise unable to provide day-to-day care.
 Whether this involves choosing an assisted living environment, giving responsibility to a sibling, or naming a trusted friend as a guardian, the right legal tools need to be used.

 Finally, for the financial protection of the deceased and to provide money and property without causing a loss of access to government benefits, special needs planning may involve the creation of a special needs trust.
 This is a specific kind of trust which prevents assets from causing disqualification for means-tested government benefits which the person with the disability may be counting on.

 How Can a Maryland Special Needs Planning Lawyer Help?

 Special needs planning is not something you should try on your own because of the very high stakes and significant financial consequences if any mistakes are made.
-SinclairProsser Law, LLC is ready to help clients in Annapolis, Bowie, Millersville, Waldorf and surrounding areas in Maryland.
+SinclairProsser Law is ready to help clients in Annapolis, Bowie, Millersville, Waldorf and surrounding areas in Maryland.
 If you want to start today on making provisions to make sure the person in your life with disabilities is cared for, contact us online or give us a call at 410-573-4818 or 301-970-8080 today.